sysflow-telemetry/upolicycraft/notes/syscalls/README.md

 A BAP plugin for identifying system calls in a binary.

+Micro-Execute a function in our fake libc.

+    ../../plugins/syscalls/bin/run.sh ./libc.so branching

+Build a model of `echo` using Call Graph search and Primus.
+    (~20 minutes since it lifts glibc.)

+    ../../../bin/model ./server

+The file `model.json` shows its output.

 ## Making oasis aware of the plugin

     oasis setup -setup-update dynamic